alpha-unito/streamflow/CONTRIBUTING.md

 pip install -r test-requirements.txt
 ```

-Then you can execute all the available tests with this command.
+Then you can execute all the available tests with the following command
 ```bash
 make test
 ```